Andrzej Grzybowski* and Piotr Kanclerz Pages 4896 - 4902 ( 7 )

 Conclusion: Therapy with topical corticosteroids and NSAIDs is the mainstay of PCME prophylaxis and treatment, however, periocular and intravitreal steroids should be considered in refractory cases.

-Cataract surgery, periocular steroids, intravitreal steroids, pseudophakic cystoid macular edema.
+Cataract surgery, periocular steroids, intravitreal steroids, pseudophakic cystoid macular edema, NSAID, PCS.

 Department of Ophthalmology, University of Warmia and Mazury, Olsztyn, Private Practice, Gdansk